nikhilyarlagadda/LSRE-NIKHILYARLAGADDA/ReflectiveReport/reflectivelog.md

         - Rule 2: All requirements have to be broken down to functional level.
       - If the requirements are not specified in the other levels then the additional requirements are specified in the abstraction levels until workup rule R1 and R2 satisfied.
 A how-to guide is also provided to help how to specify the requirements in the abstract level.
  - <h5> Article selection and why </h5>
+   - The main reason for selecting this article, is because a clear explanation of RAM model is presented, when it is used, why is it used and need for the RAM model.
+A guide how to implement and connect the requirements to abstract levels is also provided in this article and the description provided about RAM is easy to understand.
+RAM model contains several steps, each and every step is clearly explained and illustrated with the help of an example.
+Along with this, the process involved in RAM model is very interesting.
+After looking into this article, I thought this model would be simple and ease to implement by following the information and guide provided in the article.
+ - Implementation plan:
+   - For implementing this model, I have selected the system online book store.
+Only three requirements are considered related to online book store system.
+Finally, RAM model is implemented on three requirements by following how-to guide provided in this article.
+Each and every step provided for RAM model in this article are implemented on these three requirements.
+ - Execution and proof of concept:
+   - The RAM model is executed on the selected three requirements.
+The RAM model contains three steps

+   - Step 1: Specify
+   - This step provides the information about the requirements.
+It mainly contains four attributes as mentioned.
+    - Requirement 1:
+       - Title: personal profile
+       - Description: users in the system shall have a personal profile.
+       - Why/Benefit: user wants to store the personal information/ allows the user to provide the personal information.
+       - Risk/restriction: only accessible after login
+    - Requirement 2:
+      - Title: Search option
+      - Description: The users should be able to find information through a search option
+      - Why/Benefit: user wants to find the books relevant to the given information
+    - Requirement 3:
+      - Title: Unsuccessful login
+      - Description: If the user enters an incorrect user id and /or password the login page shall be reloaded with information
+      - Why/Benefit: feedback will be given to the user/user will get to know he enter wrong details.
+      - Risk/Restriction: user may not understand the information

+  - Step 2: Place
+  - This step mainly concentrates on placing the incoming requirement into one abstract level.
+It contains four abstract levels.
+They are product, feature, functional and component level.
+    - Requirement 1: (personal profile)
+      - Abstract level: Feature level
+    - Requirement 2: (Search option)
+      - Abstract level: Functional level
+    - Requirement 3: (Unsuccessful login)
+      - Abstract level: Component level

+  - Step 3: Abstraction (work-up)
+  - This step helps to create the requirements and to link them to other abstract levels.
+    - Requirement 1: (personal profile: original requirement)
+      - Abstract level: Feature level
+    - Requirement 4: (Secure product: New requirement)
+      - Title: Secure product
+      - Description: The product shall prevent the unauthorized users
+      - Why/Benefit: unauthorized users are not able to access the system(no of views reduced)
+      - Abstract level: Product level
+    - Requirement 5: (Modify/view personal profile: New requirement)
+      - Title: Modify/view personal profile
+      - Description: The users shall be able to view, modify their information by clicking update button.
+      - Why/Benefit: need to change any personal information
+      - Abstract level: Function level
+    - Requirement 6: (Notification: New requirement)
+      - Title: Notification
+      - Description: After successful modification of the personal profile, users should be notified.
+      - Why/Benefit: users shall know whether the information is changed or not.
+      - Risk/Restriction: Notification should be displayed on the screen for 10 sec.
+      - Abstract level: Component level
+  - The requirement 1 is an original requirement and it is in the feature level.
+As there are no requirements for this in the other abstract levels.
+So I have created three more new requirements 4, 5, 6 and placed them in their respective abstract levels.

+    - Requirement 2: (Search option: original requirement)
+      - Abstract level: Functional level
+    - Requirement 7: (Accessibility and traceability: New requirement)
+      - Title: Accessible and traceability
+      - Description: The system shall enable to access any sort of information easily
+      - Why/Benefit: increase the traceability and performance of the system
+      - Abstract level: Product level
+    - Requirement 8: (Relevant information: New requirement)
+      - Title: Relevant information
+      - Description: The system should provide users to find relevant information
+      - Why/Benefit: It enables users to find similar information that is required
+      - Risk/Restriction: It should accept only alphabets and with a length of 100.
+      - Abstract level: Feature level
+    - Requirement 9: (successful search: New requirement)
+      - Title: Successful search
+      - Description: After a successful search the information should be display in the same page
+      - Why/Benefit:  It enables the user to see the information.
+      - Risk/Restriction: displayed 10 books per page
+      - Abstract level: Component level
+  - The requirement 2 is an original requirement and it is in the functional level.
+As there are no requirements for this in the other abstract levels.
+So I have created three more new requirements 7, 8, 9 and placed them in their respective abstract levels.
+    - Requirement 3: (Unsuccessful login: original requirement)
+      - Abstract level: Component level
+    - Requirement 4: (Secure product: New requirement)
+      - Abstract level: Product level
+    - Requirement 1: (personal profile: original requirement)
+      - Abstract level: Feature level
+    - Requirement 9: (login: New requirement)
+      - Title: Login
+      - Description: The user must login before the product usage.
+      - Why/Benefit: Unauthorized users should not have access to product functionality
+      - Risk/Restriction: User may forget login id
+      - Abstract level: Function level
+  - The requirement 3 is an original requirement and it is in the component level.
+It has two requirements in the abstract levels.
+So I have created one new requirement 9 and placed them in the function level.
+The requirements 1 and 4 are already existing requirements, I have lined them to this requirement without creating a new requirement.